 I use Bolt’s boda boda and bajaj (auto rickshaw) service and rarely ever their taxi service, and yet I use Uber’s taxi service, never their boda boda service and rarely their bajaj service.

-It occurred to me to ask you: of the two ride hailing services, if you use either one, which do you prefer, or use more regularly, and why?
+It occurred to me to ask you: Bolt vs Uber, which do you prefer, or use more regularly, and why?

 Are you like me that uses both ride hailing services depending on the circumstances of the ride, e.g., destination, time, or mode of transportation?
 Or rather, are you strictly faithful to one?